 This month members of our parish community will begin the inventory process.
-Please join us in praying that our united efforts will help ensure pregnant women in need know that they can turn to our parish for support and assistance.
+Please keep them in your prayers as they begin the initial steps of this Year of Service.
 Once completed, the results of their inventory will be shared with the parish community.

-We invite all parishioners to join us in Walking with Moms in Need.
+We invite all parishioners to join with us during the Year of Service.
 For more information, and to ensure you receive ongoing updates, please contact: [Name] [Phone] [Email]